Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: Analytical gravitational wave spectrum from anisotropic neutrino emission

 The Han window can be used to suppress the effects of aliasing (orange).
 However, an artificial peak emerges at the lowest frequency, corresponding to the width of the Hann window, $t_2-t_1$.

-In the right panel of Figure\,\ref{Fig:A_FT}, we show the numerical FT for the time interval during which $h(t)$ has a non-zero slope, i.e., $t_1=0$\,s and $t_2=t_m=0.1$\,s.
+In the bottom panel of Figure\,\ref{Fig:A_FT}, we show the numerical FT for the time interval during which $h(t)$ has a non-zero slope, i.e., $t_1=0$\,s and $t_2=t_m=0.1$\,s.
 Although this spectrum has similar features described above, it shows a non-oscillatory profile.
-In other words, the oscillatory feature shown in the left and middle panels of Figure\,\ref{Fig:A_FT} originates from the constant GW ($t>t_m$).
+In other words, the oscillatory feature shown in the top and middle panels of Figure\,\ref{Fig:A_FT} originates from the constant GW ($t>t_m$).

 All the spectra with the Hann window show the highest peak at the minimum frequency, determined by the inverse of the time interval for the FT or the width of the window function, $1/(t_2-t_1)$.
 This indicates that, although the window function suppresses the aliasing effect at high frequency, the location of the highest peak in the spectra of this type of waveform might not have any physical meanings but it is just the inverse of the width of the window function.